chandran-jr/ML/trendanalyzer/readme.md

-A simple market trend analyzer
+A simple market trend analyzer from Leos Abraham for future reference and use